 In the real world, we need to be much more positive than my Shit Life Reduction Strategy.
 There are already good examples of visions focussing less on preventing poor health and more on the enormous benefits of enabling good lives and actively creating good health and wellbeing: Northern Ireland’s Making Life Better strategy, the New NHS Alliance’s Manifesto for Health Creation and the Health Foundation’s recent Creating Healthy Lives report, for example.

-I’m sure that I’ve been over-simplistic or naïve in places over these two blogs – I’m still relatively new to public health and very new to the politics of it all.
-Some of what I’ve discussed would require more money and devolved power to local areas.
-But, I hope, if nothing else, they has offered some food for thought about things that wouldn’t ordinarily make it into a prevention strategy.
+I hope, if nothing else, these two blogs have offered some food for thought about things that wouldn’t ordinarily make it into a prevention strategy.
 As ever, agree or disagree, you can let me know on Twitter.